Article 1. Studies and objectives.

 To enrol in doctoral studies, students must have completed a recognised Master’s degree in the field of proposed doctoral study or a related field.
 Faculties are permitted to stipulate prerequisite requirements, cf. Article 11.
 Any Master’s degree, which forms the basis for doctoral studies, shall be from a recognised university.

 Transfer of a student enrolled in a Master’s programme in the natural sciences to a doctoral programme is permissible with the approval of the faculty in question, even if the student has not yet defended the Master's thesis, provided that no more than two years have passed since the student enrolled in the Master’s programme, assuming study on a full-time basis.
-The student shall, in consultation with their supervisor, apply for such a transfer as if applying for conventional doctoral studies, cf. Article 5 of this Regulation.
+The student shall, in consultation with their administrative supervisor, apply for such a transfer as if applying for conventional doctoral studies, cf. Article 5 of this Regulation.
 Further provisions on preparation and number of credits can be found in Article 9.

 In the case of a joint doctoral degree conferred by the University of Iceland and another university or institution, the Division of Academic Affairs and the Graduate School must be consulted in preparing an agreement for the study programme, cf. Article 66 of the Regulation for the University of Iceland, no. 569/2009.